Popular Biker Attractions Draw Motorcyclists to Austin

 - The state of Texas does not require by law for motorcycle riders to wear helmets, but the NHTSA estimates that helmets are 37% effective in preventing fatalities in motorcycle accidents.

 It is always a good idea to regularly check your motorcycle insurance policy limits.
 Coverage options include Liability, Property Damage, Uninsured/Underinsured, Collision, Comprehensive, Medical, and Umbrella.
-Umbrella, the best option if you can afford it, covers cases in which damages are extensive, and you will know you are covered no matter what the cost.
+Umbrella, the good option if you can afford it, covers cases in which damages are extensive, and you will know you are covered no matter what the cost.

 Austin police are also asking all drivers, whether on two wheels or four, to drive carefully this weekend.
 Extra traffic, an influx of visitors, and alcohol may create dangerous conditions on the road, making it even more critical to be aware of one’s surroundings.